Examining your pet’s body regularly must be part of your total pest preventive plan.

 This great product is provided via our exclusive partner, Dr. Mercola – Premium Products.

 Dr. Mercola founded Mercola.com in 1997 to share the most up to date natural health information and resources with the public.
 He aims to expose corporate and government fraud and mass media hype that often sends people down the unhealthy path.
-Mercola.com is now the world’s top natural health resource sites, with over one million subscribers.
+Mercola.com is now the world’s top natural health resource site, with over one million subscribers.

 At Furchild Pets we work daily to find, source, and develop relationships with the best pet food, care, and welfare specialist around the world.
 We are thrilled to be a quality partner with Dr. Mercola and we hope that you enjoy this product as we do!